fojogit/geodatabase-tools-python/README.md

 enterprise geodatabase python tools
 ========================

-The solution and project were setup using Visual Studio 2013 (Update 4) along with the [Python Tools for Visual Studio](http://pytools.codeplex.com/)
+The solution and project were setup using Visual Studio 2013 (Update 4) along with the [Python Tools for Visual Studio](http://pytools.codeplex.com/).
+You'll have to set up your python environment and paths to run in visual studio.

 loaddata_sde_params/loaddata_sde_params.py